 From the third year onwards, the student must hold at least one committee meeting each year.
 Committee meetings should be held during the academic year and not in the summer.
 In general it is recommended that students hold committee meetings or meet with members individually whenever there is a significant problem or change in the research plan.

 Students are encouraged to attend relevant professional meetings and make oral and poster presentations.
 The Graduate Student Organization's Research Access Program provides small grants to help offset the costs.
-See the GSO Research Access Program for more information and the application form.
 The E&E Graduate Program can also help cover the costs of attending meetings, workshops, and special courses such as those offered by the Organization for Tropical Studies.

 All members of the Department of Ecology and Evolution attend the department's weekly colloquium on Wednesday afternoons.
 Attendance is required of all graduate students.
 The colloquium features speakers visiting from outside the University who present the results of their research.
 Receptions follow most colloquium presentations, sometimes later in the evening, and provide an opportunity for students to meet informally with visiting scientists.
 Graduate students may suggest speakers they wish to invite, and play an active role in hosting speakers.